-The CSIS is a partnership between the University of Liverpool and National Museums Liverpool.
-This list is used to make announcements about slavery-studies events on Merseyside, and to facilitate the setting up of slavery research projects.
+The Centre for the Study of International Slavery (CSIS) is a research partnership between the University of Liverpool and National Museums Liverpool's International Slavery Museum.
+This list is used to make announcements about the Centre's activities and related events.
+See www.liv.ac.uk/csis for more information.

 This list is used by academics and other interested individuals involved in the study of dark / thanatourism.